fourlastor-alexandria/construo/README.md

 ### Defining targets

-Targets define the output bundles construo will generate, each target will need to define the architecture, and an optional (if using the [foojay api](#using-foojay-instead-of-jre-urls)) JRE url for that specific target.
+Targets define the output bundles construo will generate, each target will need to define the architecture, and an optional (if using the [foojay api](#using-foojay-instead-of-jdk-urls)) JDK url for that specific target (you cannot use a JRE for cross compilation).

 #### Windows